Urban rail transit in India: Monorails and their replacement

 While the political capital of India was expanding on its success by constructing new metro lines, suburban railways remained as the dominant mode of transport in the financial capital, Mumbai.
 According to Mumbai Metropolitan Region Development Authority (MMRDA) the city bus services operating in narrow and crowded areas of the city were slow-moving and caused traffic congestion hence a rapid transit system was necessary.
 Since the city already had planned metro services and since the suburban railways also connected major parts of the city, a feeder system to these services was proposed in the form of Monorail.
 After the construction was completed, On 1 February 2014, Mumbai Monorail became the first of its kind in India.

 In the early 2010s, many cities had conceived the plan to build monorails as the major urban transportation solution to their cities.
 However, Mumbai's monorail soon began to reveal the underlying problems of a monorail system.
 The issues such as low ridership, inefficient track maintenance (accessibility of the tracks during maintenance as well as the time taken to repair the tracks), train slowing down at the switches and for the fact that the monorail tracks had to be entirely elevated with a dedicated depot and set of rolling stocks, raised the concerns on feasibility, cost of construction and operation of the new lines significantly.
-Hence, almost all of the monorail systems around the world are seen in amusement parks or similar theme parks instead as a solution to the urban public transportation.
+For the similar reasons, almost all of the monorail systems around the world are seen in amusement parks or similar theme parks instead as a solution to the urban public transportation.
 A traditional light rail system soon emerged as the efficient mode but with cheaper cost and greater capacity than what monorail offered.
-As a result, many Indian cities replaced their monorail projects with either a regular metro or a light rail system.
+As a result, many Indian cities replaced their proposed monorail projects with either a regular metro or a light rail system.